quixio/quix-docs/docs/tutorials/clickstream/data-aggregation.md

 ## Last eight hours

-The last eight hours of data.
-Data format is:
+For the last eight hours of data, the data format is:

 ``` python
 db["eight_hours_aggregation"] = pd.DataFrame(columns=["datetime", "userId", "count"])
 ```

-For each new dataframe received:
+For each new dataframe received, the following is performed in the data handler routine:

-1. `eight_hours_aggregation` is read from then database.
+1. `eight_hours_aggregation` is read from then database (RocksDB).
 2. Data is aggregated (every 30 minutes based on datetime and userId) to give a count of sessions for each datetime, for example, Datetime: 15:00, Count: 159.
 3. Concatenated onto `eight_hours_aggregation`.
-4. `eight_hours_aggregation` is written back to the database.
+4. `eight_hours_aggregation` is written back to the database (RocksDB).

 ``` python
 def on_dataframe_handler(stream_consumer: qx.StreamConsumer, df: pd.DataFrame):